agus-wesly/mf-shared-deps/README.md

 ## Microfrontend share dependencies demo

-By default if we have same module accross host, that module will be loaded multiple times in the host.
-To prevent that, we can adjust webpack config settings to only load particular module once.
+By default if we have same dependencies accross app, that dependencies will be loaded multiple times in the host.
+To prevent that, we can adjust webpack config settings to only load particular dependencies once.

 For instance, i have faker-js both in my remote.
 To load it only once just add this line in the webpack.config.js inside the remote app.